stashed/postgres/docs/postgres.md

 ## Install Postgres Catalog for Stash

-Stash uses a `Function-Task` model for auto-backup.
+Stash uses a `Function-Task` model to backup databases.
 We have to install Postgres catalogs (`postgres-stash`) for Stash.
-This catalog creates necessary `Function` and `Task` definitions.
+This catalog creates necessary `Function` and `Task` definitions to backup/restore PostgreSQL database.

 You can install the catalog either as a helm chart or you can create only the YAMLs of the respective resources.